 30-50% of women carry group B strep at any given time.

 Generally it’s harmless to the women who carry it.

-Yet, it can be fatal for the babies that they carry.
+But it can be fatal for the babies that they carry.

 Knowledge had to become taking action.